Lists

 Kelloggs: US, two brothers ‘accidentally' discovered a brand new breakfast cereal in the late 19th Century which has developed into an industry leader with a large Australian market share.

-Keolis: French, transport giant which runs Melbourne's tram network in a joint venture with Downer EDI.
+Keolis: French, transport giant which previously ran Melbourne's tram network in a joint venture with Downer EDI, but Keolis Downer still claims to have 3000 staff running transports networks across the rest of Australia.

 Kilcoy Global Foods, China: Chinese billionaire Liu Yonghao, through his New Hope Group, along with Beijing-based Hosen Capital, bought the growing Australian meat processing business in 2013 and has been investing heavily ever since, the latest being a $24 million expansion of its Bass Coast facility near Philip Island which was approved in July 2024.